Best AI Search Readiness Tools in 2026 [Comparison]

 How do I choose the right AI search readiness tool?+

-What should an AI search readiness tool check?+
+What should an AI search readiness tool actually measure?+

-What is the difference between an AI readiness audit tool and a citation monitoring tool?+
+What is the difference between a content relevance diagnostic and a citation monitoring tool?+

 Are free AI search readiness tools accurate enough?+